david-slimp/Caroles_Reef/docs/ARCHITECTURE.md

-# Carole's Reef 2D - Architecture
+# Carole's Reef - Architecture

 ## Overview

-Carole's Reef is a 2D aquarium simulation featuring procedurally generated fish with genetic traits.
+Carole's Reef is an aquarium simulation featuring procedurally generated fish with genetic traits.
 This document outlines the high-level architecture and design decisions.

 ## Core Concepts